golemcloud/golem-launch-demo/README.md

 # Golem 1.0 Launch Demo

 ## Description
 In this demo we implement a **collaborative list editor application** using Golem.
 The application can handle an arbitrary number of simultaneously open **lists** - each list consists of a list of string items.
-These list items can be appended, inserted and deleted simultaneoulsy by multiple users; the current list state can be queried any time, as well as the active "editor" connections.
+These list items can be appended, inserted and deleted simultaneously by multiple users; the current list state can be queried any time, as well as the active "editor" connections.
 Modification is only allowed for connected editors, and there is a `poll` function available for them which only returns the new changes since the last call.

 Lists can be archived, in which case they are no longer editable and their contents are saved in a separate **list archive**.
 Then the list can be deleted, it's last state remains forever in archive.